christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 ### Triggers of tree mortality under drought
 **Permanent notes:**
 Brendan Choat Belinda Medlyn, 2018
-Forests accoutn for 45% of globalterrestrial carbon stocks and have key roles in hydrological and nutrient cycles,
+Forests account for 45% of global terrestrial carbon stocks and have key roles in hydrological and nutrient cycles,

 There is a lot of evidence that rising CO2 benefits forests, with CO2 fertilization enabling an increaseed leaf area index, enhanced water-use efficiency and greater uptake of carbon gloabally.

-Already in slipbox:
+##### Already in slipbox:
-*However, extreme-climate eventsw such as heat waves, droughts, fires and storms may offst these benefits and increase mortality and a net loss of CO2 in the atm.
+*However, extreme-climate events such as heat waves, droughts, fires and storms may offst these benefits and increase mortality and a net loss of CO2 in the atm.
 Drought and associated disturbances have the greatest effect globally.
 *
 Recent projections indicate that land surface warming may lead to longer and more intense droughts, which highlights the importance for accuratee projections of the effect of drought on forest ecosytems.